Missing your Initial Enrollment Period can be costly.

 Part B premium penalty

-If you don’t enroll in Part B when you are first eligible, then you may have to pay a penalty to get it later.
-The penalty is an additional 10% of the Part B premium for every 12-month period that you delay enrollment.
-For example, if your Initial Enrollment Period ended September 30, 2010 and you enrolled in Part B during the General Enrollment Period in March 2013, then your Part B premium penalty would be 20%.
-You waited a total of 30 months to sign up, but that included only two full 12-month periods.
+The penalty for late enrollment in Medicare Part B is an additional 10% of the Part B premium for every 12-month period that you delay enrollment.
+Say your Initial Enrollment Period ended September 30, 2010, for example, and you enroll in Part B during the General Enrollment Period in March 2013.
+In this case, your penalty would be 20% (2 x 10% of the Part B premium).
+You waited 30 months to sign up, but that included only two full 12-month periods.

-In most cases, you will have to pay the Part B penalty every month for as long as you have Part B. If you’re enrolled in Part B because you’re disabled, and you’re paying a premium penalty, you no longer have to pay this penalty once you turn 65.
+In most cases, you have to pay the Part B penalty every month for as long as you have Part B. If you're under 65 and disabled, any Part B penalty ends once you turn 65.

 Part D premium penalty